BartlomiejIT/Portfolio-Projects/README.md

 ![image](https://github.com/user-attachments/assets/f94c576c-722a-431e-a847-bb83b71c5e8f)

 The project was inspired by my interest in understanding the financial drivers behind personal healthcare costs.
 Using Excel, I cleaned and analyzed a dataset to explore how variables such as age, BMI, and smoking habits affect medical expenses.
-Visualizations helped highlight patterns and relationships between these factors and overall costs.
+Visualizations helped highlight patterns between these factors and overall costs.
 Working on this project helped me improve myself in using Microsoft Excel's tools.

 ### Analysis of Top Influencers Campaign